IdanLib/ObsidianFastForwardLinkPlugin/README.md

 Yup, typing sucks.
 Fortunately, there's a command to help you quickly paste the redirect syntax into your code:

-1. Press `Ctrl + P` to open the Obsisdian command palette.
+1. Press `Ctrl + P` to open the Obsidian command palette.
 2. Search for and select the command **Paste Redirect Syntax onto Selection**.

 The command wraps the selected text in the fast-forward syntax.

 > [!TIP] > [Add a hotkey](https://help.obsidian.md/User+interface/Hotkeys#Setting+hotkeys) to trigger this command!
 We recommend `Ctrl + Alt + R` (PC) or `Cmd + Opt + R` (macOS).

+## Version Updates

+### Version 1.1

+Some improvements include:

+- You can now temporarily bypass forwarding with a designated command.
+In Obsidian's command palette, search for "FastForwardLink".
+- Source code refactored and better organized for future contributors.
+- Better robust event and error handling and messaging.

 ## Bugs and Contact